lukas-vlcek/bigdesk/index.md

 You can use URL parameters to immediately **connect** to a particular **endpoint** or set **history** and **refresh** interval:

 ##### &mdash; endpoint
-URL of elasticsearch node REST endpoint (you might want to use URL encoded value).
+URL of Elasticsearch node REST endpoint (you might want to use URL encoded value).
 Defaults to `http://localhost:9200`.

 ##### &mdash; connect
-If set to `true` bigdesk will try to connect immediately to the endpoint.
+If set to `true` Bigdesk will try to connect immediately to the endpoint.
 Defaults to `false`.

 ##### &mdash; refresh
 Refresh interval in milliseconds.
 Defaults to `2000` (2 sec).